marklogic-community/marklogic-samplestack/README.md

 1) **Database**

-This version of Samplestack is intended to run with MarkLogic 8.0-1.1.
+This version of Samplestack is intended to run with MarkLogic 8.0-1.1 or 8.0-2.
 Note: There is no direct upgrade path from Early Access releases of MarkLogic 8 to this release.
-Perform a full uninstall, including manually deleting data directories.
+If you had previously been running an early access pre-release, please perform a full uninstall, including manually deleting data directories, before installing a supported 8.x version for use with Samplestsack.

 2) **Middle Tier - Application Server**

 You can choose to run/examine one of two middle tier application servers.
 Each of these will use the same MarkLogic backend configuration and the same MVC browser application.

 * [Set up the Java middle tier and database tier with gradle](appserver/java-spring/README.md).
-A pre-built instaance of the browser app is included.
+A pre-built instance of the browser app is included.
 * [Set up the JavaScript Node.js-based tiers and database tier using npm](./README-JavaScript.md)

 ## Additional Information